intel-lab-lkp/linux/Documentation/trace/ftrace.rst

 	default instance.
 The only way the top level instance has this flag cleared, is by it being set in another instance.

+  redirect_trace_marker
+	This is similar to the trace_printk_dest option above, but it works for the top level trace_marker (/sys/kernel/tracing/trace_marker).
+	If there are applications that hard code writing into the top level trace_marker file, and the tooling would like it to go into an instance, this option can be used.
+Create an instance and set this option, and then all writes into the top level trace_marker file will be redirected into that instance.

+	This flag cannot be cleared by the top level instance, as it is the default instance.
+The only way the top level instance has this flag cleared, is by it being set in another instance.
+By setting this flag in the top level instance, it will put the writing into the trace_marker file back into the top level instance buffer.

   annotate
 	It is sometimes confusing when the CPU buffers are full and one CPU buffer had a lot of events recently, thus